UndefinedCreations/docs/gradle-plugins/echo/getting-started.md

 ---
-title: Echo Importing
+title: Importing
 description: The official docs for the Echo Plugin.
 ---

-# Importing {#echo-importing}

-To use Echo in your project, we will first need to import the plugin.
+# Getting Started {#getting-started}

 [![](https://img.shields.io/gradle-plugin-portal/v/com.undefinedcreations.echo)](https://plugins.gradle.org/plugin/com.undefinedcreations.echo)

+To use Echo in your project, we'll first need to add the plugin to your Gradle project.
-We will add the plugin under the `plugins` tab in your `build.gradle`.
+You can easily add the Echo plugin by adding it to your `plugins` block.

 ::: code-group
 ```groovy [Groovy DSL]